needle-mirror/com.unity.visualscripting/Documentation~/vs-using-custom-types.md

-# Using custom types
+# Using custom types in Visual Scripting

 Visual Scripting supports every class and struct type available in Unity.
 By default, the most common are available in the Fuzzy Finder.
-You can add additional Unity assemblies, including custom types and classes, through your [Visual Scripting project settings](vs-configuration.md).
+You can add additional Unity assemblies, including custom types and classes, through your [Visual Scripting Project Settings](vs-configuration.md).

 To use your custom types and classes in your graphs, you may need to write some additional code.
 You can't assign a value to a variable with a custom type from the Inspector, or initialize it from inside the Unity Editor if this additional code isn't available.